Veltto Virtanen

 Virtanen was elected to the Tampere city council in 2000 with 2038 votes.

 Besides his musical and political career, he has also worked as a motivational speaker, most notably for some winter sports teams.
-On May Day 2011 the newly elected member of the parliament delivered a somewhat controversial political Mayday speech, where he stated that if the Swedish People's Party were to become part of the next cabinet with the True Finns, he would resign from the party and vomit for five days.
+On May Day 2011 the newly elected member of the parliament delivered a somewhat controversial political Mayday speech, where he stated that if the Swedish People's Party were to become part of the next cabinet with the Finns party, he would resign from the party and vomit for five days.